-At Fellerman & Ciarimboli, we have been fighting for the rights of minors and adults for decades.
-Our PA Boy Scouts of America (BSA) sexual abuse lawyers are committed to those who were victimized by a scout leader or volunteer.
-We make sure your voice is not silenced and you receive justice from not only the predators that committed these terrible acts but from the institution that allowed it to occur.
+At Fellerman & Ciarimboli Law PC, we have been fighting for the rights of minor and adult victims of sexual abuse for decades.
+Our Pennsylvania Boy Scouts of America (BSA) sexual abuse lawyers are committed to fighting for those who were victimized by a scout leader or volunteer.
+We will fight to make sure your voice is not silenced and help you receive justice from not only the predators that committed these terrible acts but from the institution that allowed it to occur.

 In the 1980s and 1990s, there were nearly 2,000 reported cases of abuse within the Boy Scouts of America.
 To combat sexual abuse, the BSA created a sex abuse education and prevention program to address the issue.
-But it wasn’t enough to protect the youth.
+But it wasn’t enough to protect the youth within its organization.

 In 2010, the BSA paid $18.5 million to a former scout from Oregon who was abused in the 1980s.
 That case created a window for more victims to come forward and seek justice.